 Functionality and compatibility are the most important considerations when you’re shopping for a scan tool.
 There are other factors you’ll want to pay attention to as well, however, including:

 - Intelligence.
 The most common smart feature on diagnostic scanners is an Auto VIN option that instantly identifies the make and model.
 While intelligent features can be helpful from an efficiency standpoint, they’re not as crucial to the overall operation as other factors.

 - Speed.
 This is primarily a concern for professional garages that need to diagnose a lot of vehicles.
-A higher processing speed allows the scan tool to quickly read and process data, allowing you to respond to the repairs promptly.
+A higher processing speed allows the scan tool to quickly read and process data, allowing you to promptly respond to the repairs.
 Look for a scanner with a quad-core processor for the fastest diagnosis.

 - Accuracy.
 A diagnostic tool is useless if it’s not giving you the correct information.
 Accuracy can be difficult to verify, one of the main reasons it’s essential to buy a scan tool from a reputable brand with a reputation for quality.

 - Updates.
 Some scan tools come with lifetime free updates, while others will require a paid subscription after a certain length of time.
 Pay attention to how the updates happen, as well.
 Updates through Wi-Fi directly on the scanner are the most reliable, saving you the need to worry about your operating system’s compatibility.

 Best Professional Car Diagnostic Tools Review